toddway/jquery.modalize/README.md

 3. If you have more than one WYSIWYG on a page it's even harder to infer the associations.

 ## The new modally-powered solution
-With modalize.js, I start with my usual solution (as described above), add a single line of jQuery to turn my file fields into modals, and attach them to every WYSIWYG on the page.
+With jquery.modalize.js, I start with my usual solution (as described above), add a single line of jQuery to turn my file fields into modals, and attach them to every WYSIWYG on the page.

 <img src="https://dl.dropbox.com/u/862951/md/modal-links.png" style="border:1px solid #ccc;width:400px"/>

 <img src="https://dl.dropbox.com/u/862951/md/opened-modal.png" style="border:1px solid #ccc;width:400px"/>

-Here's the code:
+To use it you just need JQuery, jquery.modalize.js, and a line of code like this:

     $.modalize('#edit-field-image-attachments', '+ Attach images', '.field-type-text-with-summary');